leozxliu/lammps/doc/src/comm_modify.rst

 to the default.
 If bonded interactions exist and equilibrium bond length information is available, then also a heuristic based on that bond length is computed.
-It is used as communication cutoff, if there is no pair style present and no *comm\_modify cutoff* command used.
+It is used as communication cutoff, if there is no pair style present and no *comm_modify cutoff* command used.
 Otherwise a warning is printed, if this bond based estimate is larger than the communication cutoff used.
-A

 The *cutoff/multi* option is equivalent to *cutoff*\ , but applies to communication mode *multi* instead.
-Since in this case the communication cutoffs are determined per atom type, a type specifier is needed and cutoff for one or multiple types can be extended.
-Also ranges of types using the usual asterisk notation can be given.
+Since the communication cutoffs are determined per atom collections, a collection specifier is needed and cutoff for one or multiple collections can be extended.
+Also ranges of collections using the usual asterisk notation can be given.
+Collections are indexed from 1 to N where N is the total number of collections.
+Note that the arguments for *cutoff/multi* are parsed right before each simulation to account for potential changes in the number of collections.
+Custom cutoffs are preserved between runs but if collections are redefined, one may want to re-specify the communication cutoffs.
+For granular pair styles,the default cutoff is set to the sum of the current maximum atomic radii for each collection.
+The *cutoff/multi/old* option is similar to *cutoff/multi* except it operates on atom types as opposed to collections.

+The *reduce/multi* option applies to *multi* and sets the communication cutoff for a particle equal to the maximum interaction distance between particles in the same collection.
+This reduces the number of ghost atoms that need to be communicated.
+This method is only compatible with the *multi* neighbor style and requires a half neighbor list and Newton on.
+See the :doc:`neighbor multi <neighbor>` command for more information.

 These are simulation scenarios in which it may be useful or even necessary to set a ghost cutoff > neighbor cutoff: